d4tagirl/d4tagirl.com/_posts/2017-01-23-what-demographics-voted-for-trump.md

 ## 1  2624     488 0.8431877   0.1568123
 ```

-*Trump* got more votes than *Clinton* in 2624 counties opposing the 488 other counties were *Clinton* got more votes (remember we are talking about counties and not Electoral College votes).
-The proportion is 84% for *Trump* and 16% for *Clinton*.
+Trump got more votes than Clinton in 2624 counties opposing the 488 other counties were Clinton got more votes (remember we are talking about counties and not Electoral College votes).
+The proportion is 84% for Trump and 16% for Clinton.

 # Some visualization about race and origin